The Fastmail storage architecture

 We have extensively tested this replication process.
 Over the years we have fixed many bugs and added several features, including the start of progress towards a true master-master replication system.
 We still run a task every week which compares the state of all folders on the master and replica, to ensure that replication is working correctly.

 Our failover process is slightly slow, but fairly seamless.
-If everything goes cleanly, the only thing users see is a disconnection of their IMAP/POP connection, followed by a slightly slow reconnection.
+If everything goes well, the only thing users see is a disconnection of their IMAP/POP connection, followed by a slightly slow reconnection.
 There's no connection error and no visible downtime.
 Ideally it takes under 10 seconds.
 In practice it's sometimes up to 30 seconds, because we give long-running commands 10 seconds to complete, and replication can take a moment to catch up as well.

 Failover works like this (failover from slot A to slot B):